Dutee Chand: 2016

-2017−present
+2017−2019

 In 2017, at the Asian Athletics Championships she clinched two bronze medals, one in the Women's 100 metres, another in the Women's 4 × 100 m relay with Srabani Nanda, Merlin K Joseph, and Himashree Roy at Bhubaneswar.

-At the 2018 Asian Games, in the Women's 100 metres finals, Chand won the silver medal, her first Asian games medal, clocking 11.32 sec on 26 August.
+At the 2018 Asian Games in Jakarta, Chand in the Women's 100 metres finals, won the silver medal, her first Asian games medal, clocking 11.32 seconds on 26 August.
 Again on 29 August, she bagged her second silver at the Asian games in the Women's 200 metres final.
 Her silver in 100 m, was India's silver medal in this category after 32 years since P.T.Usha won in 1986 and Chand's first medal in the Asian games as she was banned in 2014 and her 200 m silver is after 16 years for India since Saraswati Saha's gold in 2002 at Busan.

 As she won these two medals after a long court battle, she expressed her concern about her future saying, "My legal team helped me to come back.
 But nobody could guarantee what will happen in the future."
 Citing Caster Semenya's ongoing fight, she said, "Caster Semenya is still fighting.
 There is always fear but you need to overcome it."

 At the 2019 Summer Universiade in Napoli, Chand won gold in the 100m race, becoming the first Indian woman sprinter to win gold at the Universiade.
 She finished the sprint in 11.32 seconds.
 She was also the flag-bearer during the opening ceremony of the event.

-Television

-Support to Caster Semenya

-Caster Semenya is the 2012 and 2016 Olympic champion and former world champion in women's 800 metres.
-She is also affected by the hyperandrogenism rule of IAAF like Dutee but faced a different fate.
-In April 2018, the IAAF announced new rules that required hyperandrogenous athletes to take medication to lower their testosterone levels, effective beginning in November 2018.
-Due to the narrow scope of the changes, which only apply to athletes competing in the 400 m, 800 m, and 1500 m, many people thought the rule change was designed specifically to target Semenya.

-At an interview to The Indian Express, Chand expressed her pain and struggle of four years, when she was controversially not allowed to compete in any international events due to hyperandrogenism.
-"These four years have been extremely tough for me.
-The negativity, fear of my career ending prematurely, insensitive comments about my body, I have faced them all.
-I am extremely relieved that I can run fearlessly again, knowing that now my battle exists only on the track and not off it."

-Personal life

-In 2013, she enrolled in the KIIT University to study law.
-She is presently employed as an executive officer in the state PSU The Odisha Mining Corporation Ltd.